 My name is Lynn and I am a third year student in AFM interested in doing the CFA specialization.
 During my first co-op term, I was working in valuations at EY and learned a lot about how to evaluate a company.
 From that, I realized that I wanted to explore the finance industry.
-I tried applying for various roles and I ended up in investment banking at the National Bank of Canada where I worked in Fall 2021.
+I applied for various roles and ended up in investment banking at National Bank Financial for the Fall 2021 co-op term.

 Could you share a little about some of the projects you worked on?

-We had a pretty healthy deal flow throughout my co-op, so I was usually working on multiple projects at a time.
-If we had a client and knew a good company they could potentially acquire, we might internally pitch to them.
+We had a fairly healthy deal flow throughout my co-op, so I was usually helping out with multiple projects at a time.
 This would involve creating a slide deck and outlining some of the strategic and financial objectives.
-We would also work on industry coverage updates, including research to see if there were any large M&A deals, press releases, or financial statements that came up in the last two weeks.
-Apart from that, I would work on tasks like management preparation for meetings or press conferences, where I might try to come up with supplemental material or questions that the company may be asked.
+We would also work on industry coverage updates, including research to see if there were any recent M&A deals, press releases, or financial statements that came up in the last two weeks.
+A more specific example would be if we had an existing relationship with a client and knew a good company they could potentially acquire, we might internally pitch to them.
+Apart from that, I would work on tasks like management preparation for meetings or press conferences, where I might try to come up with supplemental material or questions that the executives may be asked.

-My day during work varies a lot because it was a lot more “go with the flow” kind of basis.
-On a busier day, I would check in with the analysts to learn what I needed to do and when I needed to have specific tasks completed.
-I did not have any routine tasks because it depended on what project I was working on at that time and what the specific client was asking for.
-Usually, I might update a model from the night before with new market open prices or close prices though.
+My days varied a lot because the workflow was on an ad-hoc basis.
+I would check in with the analysts to learn what I needed to do and when I needed to have specific tasks completed.
+As a result, I didn’t have many routine tasks because it all depended on what deal I was working on at that time and what the specific client was asking for.
+Usually, I might update a model or slide deck from the night before with new market open prices or close prices though.

 In the late afternoon, I would try to fit in a workout in between my tasks, around 3pm or 4pm.
-It was definitely convenient because of the remote environment.
+It was really convenient because of work from home.
 Otherwise, I would do some research into clients and companies that I was working on and take advantage of how I have access to equity research reports to read about any industry I wanted to learn more about for a deal or upcoming project.
 I would also try to connect with colleagues from other groups to meet new people and learn more about the field.
-By around 7pm or 9pm, the Vice Presidents and Managing Directors would be done with work.
-The associates and analysts completed the bulk of what needs to be done and would assign tasks to the interns.
-I would often work late on slide decks or backup files.
+By around 7pm- 9pm, there was usually a wave of tasks assigned to the analysts and interns.
+I would often work until completed on slide decks or backup files.
 On Fridays, we would have our weekly staff meeting to update everyone on what happened throughout the week and what was to come, and hopefully by mid-evening activity would slow down for the weekend.